dclausen01/obsidian-smart-composer/README.md

 Some of our planned features include:

-- Support for external files (PDF, DOCX, etc.)
+- Extended document support (PDF, ODT, ODS, and more formats)
 - Mentioning with tags or other metadata

 ## Feedback and Support